Marks Knob: History

+Access

 Reaching the summit of Marks Knob requires a long, uphill hike followed by a 1.0 mi bushwhack across the heavily overgrown Hyatt Ridge Trail.
 The Balsam Mountain Trail, which crosses the gap between Mount Hardison and Mount Yonaguska, provides the closest maintained trail access.
 The old Hyatt Ridge Trail intersects the Balsam Mountain Trail at a sharp, horseshoe bend approximately 0.8 mi east of the latter's junction with the Appalachian Trail at Tricorner Knob.

 One branch (very faint) of the old Hyatt Ridge Trail crosses the summits of Mount Hardison and Marks Knob, and another swings around the western slope of Mount Hardison to the gap (or "saddle") between Mount Hardison and Marks Knob before descending to Three Forks.
-Both branches are riddled with blowdowns, but discernible.
+Both branches are riddled with blowdowns but are discernible.
 The old Hyatt/Balsam junction is located just over 10 mi from the Balsam Mountain Trailhead at Pin Oak Gap (along Straight Fork Road) and just over 9 mi from Cosby Campground (via the Snake Den Ridge Trail and the Appalachian Trail).